GEEflies/FAITHWALL/vercel-email-api/README.md

 1. Go to: https://myaccount.google.com/security
 2. Enable **2-Step Verification** (if not already)
 3. Go to **"App passwords"**
-4. Create new → Select "Mail" → Select "Other" → Name it "NoteWall"
+4. Create new → Select "Mail" → Select "Other" → Name it "FaithWall"
 5. Copy the 16-character password
 6. Paste into Vercel environment variable